agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 Consider the MDP version of Bob's Restaurant Choice problem.
 Bob is choosing between restaurants and has full knowledge of which restaurants are open (i.e. all of them) and knows the street layout.
 Previously, we discussed how to compute optimal behavior *given* Bob's utility function over restaurants.
 Now we get to observe Bob's behavior and our task is to infer his utility function:

-[TODO Could be Donut Big or Small.
+[TODO Donut Big.
 Trajectory is from the normal startState to Donut South.]

 ~~~~
 var world = makeDonutWorld2({big:true});